 There’s also Selec-Terrain, which allows you to adjust the way the car responds to you for different conditions – such as snow, sand, or sporty on-road driving.
 It affects when the auto gearbox shifts, how abruptly the car responds to the accelerator, and the behaviour of features such as traction control.

 Choose the Limited, the most luxurious Cherokee, and in addition to the Longitude features you get leather seats, with heating for the front seats.
-There is satellite navigation and a better sound system with more speakers, controlled from a much bigger touchscreen at 8.4 inches (compared with 5.0 inches on the Sport and the Longitude).
+There is satellite navigation, and a better sound system with more speakers and digital radio, controlled from a much bigger touchscreen at 8.4 inches.
 Very bright bi-Xenon headlights dip automatically for oncoming vehicles, and front parking sensors are added.

 Wheel diameter increases an inch on the Limited, to 18 inches, and tyres are lower in profile for a racier look.
-You gain the option of the turbo diesel engine, or you can stick with the petrol V6.
+A diesel engine has been available, but now all Limiteds use the petrol V6.

 If you want to tackle very steep, rough or boggy off-road tracks in your Cherokee, you can spend a bit more again for a Cherokee Trailhawk.
 It has the petrol V6 engine and most of the Limited’s equipment – leather trim and the bigger touchscreen, for example – but with more hardware for driving off-road.
 The wheel diameter returns to 17 inches and there are unique bumpers and other styling tweaks, including hooks for extracting your Trailhawk if it gets stuck.

 The Trailhawk gets better ground clearance (it rides higher, so that it is less susceptible to damage on rough ground), and its bumpers are better for off-road use.
-It also has a dual-range four-wheel drive system, this time called Active Drive Lock.
-The Lock refers to the locking rear differential employed by this system, which helps the Trailhawk maintain drive in even tougher conditions off road.
+It also has a dual-range four-wheel drive system called Active Drive Lock.
+The Lock refers to the locking rear differential employed by this system, which helps the Trailhawk maintain drive even if only one wheel has grip.
 Metal skid plates protect its underside if you hit a rock or stump.